Archinamon/android-gradle-aspectj/README.md

 Changelog
 ---------
+#### 3.3.0 -- JUnit tests support
+* implementing `com.archinamon.aspectj-junit` plugin supporting weaving unit tests;
+* `com.archinamon.aspectj-test` has been removed as not working legacy sh$t;
+* updated android-gradle-plugin to 3.2.0 inside (mey be a breakable change);
+* migration to Kotlin-DSL;
+* new plugin tests allows to check does it weaves android's junit source code;

 #### 3.2.0 -- Gradle 3.0.0 support
 * added support of stable gradle plugin 3.0.0;
 * updated internal ajc and provided aj runtime library versions to the latest 1.8.12;